LASA Computer Science

 Grade Placement: 11-12

-Why be an office aid if you can be a TA in the Introduction to Computer Science or the AP Computer Science class.
-Help students learn Computer Science, get a guaranteed req letter, bolster your resume, and still have plenty of time to work on your own projects.
+Why be an office aid if you can be a TA in the Fundamentals of Computer Science or the AP Computer Science class.
+Help students learn Computer Science, get a guaranteed req letter, bolster your resume, and still have plenty of time to work on your own projects or college apps.
 Get details from Mr. Mueller or Mr. Shockey.